George Desvallières

 George Desvallières (/fr/; 1861–1950) was a French painter.

 A native of Paris, Desvallières was a great-grandson of academician Gabriel-Marie Legouvé, and received a religious upbringing.
 He studied at the Académie Julian with Tony Robert-Fleury and with Jules Valadon at the École des Beaux-Arts.
 He painted portraits at first, but a relationship with Gustave Moreau turned him towards an interest in mythology and religion.
-His daughter Sabine Desvallières, who later became a nun, is remembered for her embroidery.
+His daughter, Sabine Desvallières, who later became a nun, is remembered for her embroidery.

-Desvallières became acquainted with ancient art during a trip to Italy in 1890, and upon his return began working in the style with which he was most associated, combining dark subjects and violent color with a dramatic conception of religion.
+Desvallières became acquainted with ancient art during a trip to Italy in 1890 and, upon his return, began working in the style with which he was most associated: combining dark subjects and violent color with a dramatic conception of religion.
 He took as his subjects numerous symbolist characters, such as Narcissus (in 1901), Orpheus (1902), and The Marche Towards the Ideal (1903); he also served as one of the founders of the Salon d'Automne.
-In 1919 he founded the Ateliers d'Art Sacré with Maurice Denis, in an attempt to renew interest in religious art.
+In 1919 he founded the Ateliers d'Art Sacré with Maurice Denis in an attempt to renew interest in religious art.
 The atelier served a similar function to that performed by artists' studios in the Middle Ages.
-Desvallières became interested in religious art after losing a son to World War I in 1915; he himself had commanded a battalion in the Vosges during the war.
+Desvallières became interested in religious art when his son was killed in 1915 during World War I; he himself had commanded a battalion in the Vosges during the war.

 Desvallières also tackled a number of public and private decorative programs related to the war; among these were stained glass windows for the Douaumont ossuary and for a church in Pawtucket, Rhode Island.
 He also illustrated a number of books and plays, including Edmond Rostand's La Princesse Lointaine and Rolla by Alfred de Musset.
 Until 1950 he also received State commissions.

-Works by Desvallières may be found in the Musée d'Orsay and the Musée du Louvre.
+Works by Desvallières may be found in the Musée d'Orsay, the Musée du Louvre, and the Musée des Beaux-Arts de la Ville de Paris.
 He died in Paris in 1950.